 In the self-reflection exercises in the link below, you will be exploring the true cost of dieting.
 You will be digging a bit deeper into your dieting history and reflection on any self-limiting beliefs you may hold.

-Nutrition Consulting and Corporate Wellness.
+Nutrition Counseling and weight management programs.
 The information on this site is intended to inform, not prescribe.
 For diagnosis and treatment medical and health related concerns, please seek the advice of a qualified physician.